Home Renovation Permits Explained

 • Ensuring final approval and closure

-Handling permits correctly allows renovation projects to move forward smoothly and reduces risk for homeowners.
+Handling permits correctly allows renovation projects to move forward efficiently while reducing risk for homeowners.

 When to Discuss Permits Before Starting a Project